exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 }
 ```

 As the name implies, we should see this method get called when any user leaves the app.
-Go ahead and try it out.
+Go ahead and try it out-- run the container and the app again.
 Once the app is connected and authenticated terminate the app and watch the console output for the container.

 ![Missing Image!](/img/ios-cards-tutorial/app/3-auth/2.PNG)